Raining in Manila: Release and reception

 The video was announced in a 30-second teaser released on Lola Amour's social media accounts on October 24, 2023—it depicts the band singing joyfully in a bangka during a flood.
 The teaser was met with mixed to negative reactions from fans, who believed that it was idealizing poverty and the Philippines's experiences with natural disasters and that the group was being insensitive to people who suffer from such conditions.
 Lola Amour quickly responded to the teaser's reception and apologized for "not [being] sensitive enough" on the way it was presented.
-They added that fans should give the video a chance despite of how inaccurate the teaser's portrayal of it.
+They added that fans should give the video a chance despite how inaccurate the teaser's portrayal of it was.

 The video premiered on the band's YouTube channel on October 25, 2023; it raised over 50,000 views during that day.
 In an opinion piece, Eric Cabahug of The Philippine Star commented that the video had a "playful, dark comedic tone" that made it "odd" to watch.
 He also criticized how it featured violence in a disturbing and superfluous manner that made the final scene "eerie".
 On the other hand, the video was voted as one of the year's best music videos in a poll by Billboard Philippines, where the publication described it as cinematic and the story unconventional and creative.

 Live performances and covers

 Lola Amour debuted "Raining in Manila" during the "We Play Here" concert series on April 27, 2023, and dedicated it to the former bandmates Joxx Perez and Renzo Santos.
 The band reprised their performance at the Castaway Music Festival in May 2023.
 To promote the song after it was released, they embarked on the Raining in Manila Tour, which started at Manila on August 12 and ended at Parklinks on November 26.
 Aside from that, Lola Amour performed "Raining in Manila" live at The Cozy Cove, Rappler, and at the Wish 107.5 Bus, all of which were uploaded onto YouTube.
 They also shared an official performance of the song and an "Ambon" version both recorded at Spyrta Studio on YouTube.

 On January 19, 2024, the band performed an acoustic version of "Raining in Manila" during British rock band Coldplay's concert at the Philippine Arena.
 Coldplay's lead singer Chris Martin sang a few lines of the song before inviting Lola Amour to perform the rest of the song on stage.

 South Korean singer Chanyeol performed the song twice during his concert at the Araneta Coliseum on October 19, 2024.

+Lola Amour performed "Raining in Manila" at the closing ceremony of the 2025 FIFA Futsal Women's World Cup at the PhilSports Arena on December 7, 2025.